New slow-roll approximations for inflation in Einstein-Gauss-Bonnet gravity: Inflationary models with monomial potentials

 The situation is similar for the model with the fourth-order potential $V=V_0\phi^4$.
 For parameters

-numeric calculations show that the inflation scenario does not contradict the current observation data.
-We fix the number of e-folding to be equal $N=60.6$ and get unappropriated results for the standard approximations.
-New approximations, as in the previous example, work essentially better (see Table~\ref{TablePhi4a}).
+numerical calculations show that the inflationary scenario does not contradict the current observation data and the e-folding number $N(\phi_{end})=60.6$.
+We get unappropriated results in the standard approximation, whereas, new approximations, as in the previous example, work essentially better (see Table~\ref{TablePhi4a}).

-New approximations give essentially more accurate behavior of the scalar field during inflation and the behavior of the slow-roll parameters at the end of inflation than the standard approximation (see Figs.~\ref{Fig1phi4} and \ref{Fig2phi4}).
+New approximations give essentially more accurate behavior of the scalar field during inflation than the standard approximation (see Fig.~\ref{Fig1phi4}).
+In Figs.~\ref{Fig2phi4} and \ref{Fign4speed}, the behavior of the slow-roll parameters and propagation speeds of scalar perturbations and gravitational waves in different approximations is shown.
+One can see that the approximation~II works better than the approximation~I at the end of inflation.
+In turn, even the approximation~I matches the numerical result much better than the standard approximation.

-In the model with the quartic potential, we check the possibility to get the suitable values of inflationary parameters using the same procedures as in the case of the quadratic potential.
+In the model with the quartic potential, we also check the possibility to get the suitable values of inflationary parameters using the same procedures as in the case of the quadratic potential.
 Solving the equation $A_s(\phi_{in})=2.1\times10^{-9}$, get $\phi_{in}$ and calculate values of $n_s(\phi_{in})$ and $r(\phi_{in})$ in all approximations.
 One can see in Table~\ref{TablePhi4b} that the standard approximation seriously underestimates the number of e-foldings.
 Looking at Fig.~\ref{Fig3phi4}, we see that in the standard approximation, either the value of $A_s(\phi_{in})$ is too large or the value of $n_s$ is too small.
 So, the standard approximation does not work, whereas both proposed approximations give acceptable values of the inflationary parameters (see Table~\ref{TablePhi4b}).